-Benefit Description 38 .
-Rehabilitation Hospital Care The Plan covers care in a facility licensed to provide rehabilitative care on an inpatient basis.
+Benefit Description 35 .
+Rehabilitation Hospi The Plan covers care in a facility licensed to provide rehabilitative care on an inpatient basis.
 Coverage is provided when you need daily Rehabilitation Services that must be provided in an inpatient setting.
 Rehabilitation Services include cardiac rehabilitation therapy, physical therapy, pulmonary rehabilitation therapy, occupational therapy and speech therapy.
 The Benefit Limit is listed in the Schedule of Benefits.
 Prior Approval or Notification Required: You must obtain Prior Approval for rehabilitation hospital care.
 If you use a Plan Provider, he/she will seek Prior Approval for you.
 The Prior Approval process is initiated by calling: 1-800-708-4414.
 Please see section I.G.
 PRIOR APPROVAL for more information.
-39. Rehabilitation and I labilitation Services - Outpatient The Plan covers the following outpatient Rehabilitation and Habilitation Services: Occupational therapy Physical therapy Pulmonary rehabilitation therapy Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
-Services are covered only: • If, in the opinion of your Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and • When needed to improve your ability to perform Activities of Daily Living.
+36 .
+Rehabilitation and H labilitation Services - Outpatient The Plan covers the following outpatient Rehabilitation and Habilitation Services: Occupational therapy Physical therapy Pulmonary rehabilitation therapy Outpatient Rehabilitation and Habilitation Services are covered up to the Benefit Limit listed in the Schedule of Benefits.
+Services are covered only: If, in the opinion of your Provider, there is likely to be significant improvement in your condition within the period of time benefits are covered; and • When needed to improve your ability to perform Activities of Daily Living.
 Activities of Daily Living do not include special functions needed for occupational purposes or sports.
 Rehabilitation and Habilitation Services are also covered under your inpatient hospital and home health benefits.
+Prior Approval Required: You must obtain Prior Approval for coverage of outpatient pulmonary rehabilitation.
+If you use a Plan Provider located within the Service Area, he/she will seek Prior Approval for you.
+The Prior Approval process is initiated by calling: 1-800-708-4414 .
+Please see section I.G.
+PRIOR APPROVAL for more information.
 Please Note: Outpatient physical and occupational therapies for children under the age of 3 are covered to the extent Medically Necessary.
 The Benefit Limit stated in the Schedule of Benefits does not apply.
-40. Scopic Procedures - The Plan covers diagnostic scopic procedures and related services received on an outpatient basis.
+37. Scopic Procedures - The Plan covers diagnostic scopic procedures and related services received on an outpatient basis.
 Diagnostic scopic procedures are those for visualization, biopsy and/or polyp removal.
-Scopic procedures are: Colonoscopy • Endoscopy Sigmoidoscopy Please Note: No In-Network Member Cost Sharing applies to certain preventive care services.
+Scopic procedures are: • Colonoscopy • Endoscopy • Sigmoidoscopy Please Note: No In-Network Member Cost Sharing applies to certain preventive care services.
 For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC .